dali-kaafar/dali-kaafar.github.io/_pages/service.md

 {% include base_path %}

-General Chair for Privacy Enhancing Technologies Symposium (PETS) 2021 that will be held in Sydney in July 2021.
+General Chair for **Privacy Enhancing Technologies Symposium (PETS) 2021** that will be held in Sydney in July 2021.

-General Co-Chair of CDNG 2020
+General Co-Chair of (Cyber Defence Next Generation Technology & science Conference) **CDNG 2020**

-Associate Editor of ACM Transactions on Modeling and Performance Evaluation of Computing Systems (ACM ToMPECS)
+Associate Editor of ACM Transactions on Modeling and Performance Evaluation of Computing Systems (**ACM ToMPECS**)

-Editorial Board member of Journal of Privacy Enhancing Technologies (PoPET).
+Editorial Board member of **Journal of Privacy Enhancing Technologies (PoPET)**.

 **Some previous community services :**